1860-O OC-10

 1860-O Obverse 2 attribution grid

 Obverse 2 exhibits minor repunching on the date, visible above the 8 and 0 and inside the upper loops of the 8 and 6.
 Die polish lines extend into the field from the rock above 60, almost horizontal, slanting slightly down to the left.
 All these markers were removed by die polishing prior to the use of Obverse 2 to strike OC-10 examples.
 The marker that remains after die polishing and is visible on all usages of Obverse 2 is a circular mark on Miss Liberty’s gown below the left breast.
 This is indicated by the arrow in the following photo.
 This die line is shallow, but visible on most coins in AU or better.
 It may be difficult to see if the coin is heavily bag-marked or has excessive contact marks.
 It’s often difficult to see in photos.
-We've enhanced the die line on the photo below to aid in attribution.
+I've enhanced the die line on the photo below to aid in attribution.

 1860-O Obverse 2 circular die line